tubalmartin/riloadr/README.md

     <!-- Once Riloadr is loaded, set up your image groups -->
     <script type="text/javascript">
         /* Image group 1
-         * Minimal options, just the breakpoints:
+         * Minimum options, just the breakpoints:
          * - The group's name will be 'responsive' and the root will be the <body> element.
          * - The base URL for each image must be included in each <img> tag.
          * - Images will be loaded as soon as the DOM is ready.